mootools/mootools-core/Docs/Native/Function.md

 ### Arguments:

-1. [options](#Function:create:options) - (object, optional) The options from which the function will be created.
+1. **[options]** - (*object*, optional) The options from which the function will be created.
 If options is not provided, then creates a copy of the function.

-#### Argument: options {#Function:create:options}
+#### Options: {#Function:create:options}

-* bind - (object: defaults to this function) The object that the "this" of the function will refer to.
+* **bind**       - (*object*: defaults to this function) The object that the "this" of the function will refer to.
-* event - (mixed: defaults to false) If set to true, the function will act as an event listener and receive an event as its first argument.
-* If set to a class name, the function will receive a new instance of this class (with the event passed as argument's constructor) as first argument.
+* **event**      - (*mixed*: defaults to false) If set to true, the function will act as an event listener and receive an event as its first argument.
+If set to a class name, the function will receive a new instance of this class (with the event passed as argument's constructor) as first argument.
-* arguments - (mixed: defaults to standard arguments) A single argument or an array of arguments that will be passed as arguments to the function.
-* If both the event and arguments options are set, the event is passed as first argument and the arguments array will follow.
+* **arguments**  - (*mixed*: defaults to standard arguments) A single argument or an array of arguments that will be passed as arguments to the function.
+If both the event and arguments options are set, the event is passed as first argument and the arguments array will follow.
-* delay - (number: defaults to no delay) If set, the returned function will delay the actual execution by this amount of milliseconds
-* and return a timer handle when called.
+* **delay**      - (*number*: defaults to no delay) If set, the returned function will delay the actual execution by this amount of milliseconds and return a timer handle when called.
-* periodical - (number: defaults to no periodical execution) If set, the returned function will periodically perform the actual execution
-* with this specified interval and return a timer handle when called.
+* **periodical** - (*number*: defaults to no periodical execution) If set, the returned function will periodically perform the actual execution with this specified interval and return a timer handle when called.
-* attempt - (boolean: false) If set to true, the returned function will try to execute and return either the results or false on error.
+* **attempt**    - (*boolean*: false) If set to true, the returned function will try to execute and return either the results or false on error.

 ### Returns:

-* (function) The function that was created as a result of the options passed in.
+* (*function*) The function that was created as a result of the options passed in.

-### Example:
+### Examples:

 	var myFunction = function(){
 		alert("I'm a function :)");